railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_install_functionality.rst

 -----------------------------------------

 .. index::
-   single: module; crm
+   single: module; stock

-Now install the CRM module (Customer Relationship Management) using the same process as before.
+Now install the Warehouse Management module using the same process as before.
 Start from :menuselection:`Administration --> Modules --> Modules`.

 	#.
-Get the list of modules, and search for the :mod:`crm` module in that list.
+Get the list of modules, and search for the :mod:`stock` module in that list.

 	#.
 Schedule the module for installation by clicking :guilabel:`Schedule for Installation`.